wso2/samples-is/petcare-sample/b2c/web-app/petdesk/README.md

 1. Navigate to the **Deploy** section in the component.
 2. Go to the Set Up card and click **Endpoint Configurations**.
 This opens the Endpoint Configurations pane.
-3. Toggle the **Pass Security Context To Backend** to pass the security context details to backend and click **Save**.
-4. Select the **Pass Security Context To Backend** checkbox.
+3. Select the **Pass Security Context To Backend** checkbox.
-5. Optionally, specify an appropriate audience claim value for the backend service.
+4. Optionally, specify an appropriate audience claim value for the backend service.
 Click Apply.
-6. To redeploy the component with the applied setting, go to the Set Up card and click Deploy.
+5. To redeploy the component with the applied setting, go to the Set Up card and click Deploy.

 ## Step 4.5: Test the Service